-A lack of exploration and discovery near Hemlo has created an opportunity for one Canadian company with a deep connection to the region to make the next discovery and the regional connection between two possible gold systems.
+A lack of exploration and discovery near Hemlo has created an opportunity for one Canadian company with a deep connection to the region to make the next discovery and connect two possible gold systems.

 The winters in Northern Ontario pause most exploration programs, however for one company, the deep chill provides an opportunity to follow up on an impressive drill hole in the shadow of Hemlo’s headframe, one of Canada’s largest gold discoveries.